z-shell/zconvey/docs/README.md

 other too, and also install with `Oh My Zsh` (by copying directory to `~/.oh-my-zsh/custom/plugins`).

-The plugin integrates with my other plugin [Zsh-Select](https://github.com/psprint/zsh-select).
+The plugin integrates with:
+- [z-shell/zsh-select](https://github.com/z-shell/zsh-select).
 Install it with e.g. ZI to be able to use `-a` option for `zc` command.
-It also integrates with [marzocchi/zsh-notify](https://github.com/marzocchi/zsh-notify), via `cmds/plg-zsh-notify` script.
+- [marzocchi/zsh-notify](https://github.com/marzocchi/zsh-notify), via `cmds/plg-zsh-notify` script.

 ## [ZI](https://github.com/z-shell/zi)

 Add `zi load z-shell/zconvey` to your `.zshrc` file.
 ZI will clone the plugin the next time you start zsh.
 To update issue `zi update z-shell/zconvey`.

-ZI can load in [turbo-mode](https://github.com/z-shell/zi#turbo-and-lucid), below is an example configuration, together with adding `zc-bg-notify` to `$PATH`:
+ZI can load in [turbo mode](https://z-shell.pages.dev/docs/getting_started/overview#turbo-mode-zsh--53), below is an example configuration, together with adding `zc-bg-notify` to `$PATH`:

 ```zsh